 If you or a loved one need home care services, now is the time to plan for it.
-Since the look-back period has been extended, new applicants could potentially transfer assets on or after October 1, 2020, without a penalty as long as they apply for Medicaid before April 1, 2021.
+Since the look-back period has been extended, new applicants could potentially transfer assets without a penalty as long as they apply for Medicaid before October 1, 2022.

 - What happens if I make a non-exempt transfer?
 Any non-exempt transfer of assets extends the length of the “penalty” period where the applicant will be denied Medicaid benefits.
 For each month of ineligibility, the applicant will have to pay out of pocket for home nursing care services.